 Labor Trafficking Red Flags

-Observing for verbal and nonverbal clues as well as asking open-ended questions in a private, non-judgmental way will allow caregivers to determine a potential case of human trafficking.
-Questions to ask regarding labor trafficking suspicions may include and not be limited to the list below.
+Providers should observe for verbal and nonverbal clues and ask open-ended questions in a private, non-judgmental way to determine if the patient is a potential victim of human trafficking.
+Questions to ask regarding labor trafficking suspicions may include, but not be limited to, the list below.

 Are you being paid the wages that were part of the initial agreement?